 Superintendent's District Update

-The Falls City Public Schools held its regular monthly board meeting on January 11, 2021.
+The Falls City Public Schools held its regular monthly board meeting on February 8, 2021.
 Here are the highlights of the meeting.

 The District 56 Board of Education acted on several items before concluding the regular meeting.

-The next regular monthly Board of Education meeting is scheduled for February 8, 2021 at 6:30 P.M. in the Central Office in Falls City Middle School.
+The next regular monthly Board of Education meeting is scheduled for March 8, 2021, at 6:30 P.M. in the Central Office in Falls City Middle School.
 Regular and special meeting agendas are kept in the Office of the Superintendent, Tim Heckenlively.

 Falls City Public School District does not discriminate on the basis of race, color, national origin, religion, sex, marital status, sexual orientation, disability, age, genetic information, citizenship status or economic status in its programs, activities and employment.